sunilvashista/pyenv/README.md

 # Install PYENV

-Scripts to Install PYENV on Debian and Redhat-based Machines
+Ansible Playbook to Install PYENV on Debian and Redhat-based Machines

-## How to Run the Script

 1. Git clone the repository
 ```bash